Wednesday, October 23, 2024

 Toile de Jouy

 This museum is a fascinating place devoted to the history of the iconic French fabric Toile de Jouy, first manufactured here in 1760.
 The printed-cotton fabric, made popular by French royalty, was used for both clothing and home decorating.
 In Jouy-en-Josas, engravers created designs for the famous Toile de Jouy cloth, known for bucolic, country scenes--printed in either red, blue or black on a cream-colored background.
-Learn all about it on an excellent guided tour.
+Learn all about it on an excellent guided tour (in French).

 Toile de Jouy